talkhot/razzle/CONTRIBUTING.md

 ### Examples with locally-built binaries

 Projects such as `ReactReason` require compilers (`BuckleScript`) that are built locally.
-These _must_ be installed via `yarn run init` rather than added directly to `devDependencies`.
-When added directly to `devDependencies`, internal `yarn install` performs an unnecessary, expensive operation. `create-razzle-app` makes sure that `npm/yarn run init` bootstraps these requirements in userland at create-time.
+These _must_ be installed via `yarn run init:bin` rather than added directly to `devDependencies`.
+When added directly to `devDependencies`, internal `yarn install` performs an unnecessary, expensive operation. `create-razzle-app` makes sure that `npm/yarn run init:bin` bootstraps these requirements in userland at create-time.
 See [with-reason-react's `package.json`](examples/with-reason-react/package.json).

 ### Naming examples